 The pay varies based on the state, the travel staffing agency used, and the department the nurse works in.
 Nurses with experience in a specialized area such as Neonatal Intensive Care Unit, Operating Room, Cardiac Cath Lab, and Cardiac Intensive Care Unit will earn higher wages than Medical Surgical travel nurses.

-Wages for travel nurses involves more than a straight hourly rate.
+Wages for travel nurses involve more than a straight hourly rate.
 Travel nurses can receive non-taxed stipends for housing and living expenses.
 Stipends are paid on top of the nurse’s hourly rate.
 Other benefits for travel nurses, depending on staffing agency, include,

 - Medical, dental, vision insurance